Postponing IPL mega auction not a bad idea, says Venky Mysore

 The last mega auction for IPL was conducted in 2019 as Chennai Super Kings and Rajasthan Royals returned after serving out their two-year ban in relation to the earlier spot-fixing case.

-"Sometimes we forget this is a very young league, we're only into the 13th year.
+Kings XI Punjab head coach Anil Kumble last week spoke about few Indian coaches being a part of the IPL.
+Commenting on that, Mysore said: "Sometimes we forget this is a very young league, we're only into the 13th year.
 Until India won the T20 World Cup in 2007, the T20 format hadn't caught the imagination of the public.
-Foreigners have had more experience playing the format, and because they're allowed to go and play in the other leagues, there's a certain experience they bring with it," Mysore said.
+Foreigners have had more experience playing the format, and because they're allowed to go and play in the other leagues, there's a certain experience they bring with it.

 "But if you see within our own KKR set-up, Abhishek Nayar is our assistant coach.
 He's outstanding, he runs our KKR academy.
 His knowledge about the Indian boys is outstanding, and they look up to him.
 He's a mentor.
 Similarly, we have Omkar Salvi, the assistant bowling coach.
 Kamlesh Jain is our head physio.
-All these guys have grown into their positions," he added.
+All these guys have grown into their positions."

 The IPL 2020 will be played from September 19 till November 10 in the UAE across three venues -- Dubai, Abu Dhabi, and Sharjah.